reasoning-workshop/reasoning-workshop.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-The Foundations of Reasoning in Language Models Workshop will take place at NeurIPS 2025, in San Diego, California.
-Our goal is to advance the foundations of reasoning and highlight core challenges that limit current capabilities, with a focus on:
+The workshop on Foundations of Reasoning in Language Models (FoRLM) will take place on **Saturday, December 6 at NeurIPS 2025** in San Diego, California.

-- The development of formal frameworks for modeling reasoning;
-- The pursuit of deeper conceptual understanding through theoretical analysis and scientific experimentation;
-- The creation of well-defined, interpretable testbeds for evaluating reasoning behavior;
-- The design of principled algorithmic interventions.
+Our workshop is centered on developing *foundational understanding* (theoretical analyses and controlled empirical studies that illuminate how reasoning emerges, where it fails, and how it can be systematically improved), *principled interventions*, and *rigorous scientific evaluations* for reasoning in language models.

+We aim to foster dialogue between communities with complementary strengths---those building theoretical models of reasoning phenomena;
+those designing experiments that reveal its emergence or failure in practice;
+and those proposing algorithmic developments that advance reasoning---around three primary questions:

+1. How are LMs able to solve complex tasks, and why do they often struggle with seemingly simple ones?
+2. What fundamental challenges stand in the way of advancing reasoning capabilities?
+3. What algorithmic developments can overcome these obstacles?

+### Submit
-We invite 4-8 page submissions to a single non-archival track.
-See our Call for Papers for more information.
-The submission deadline is TBD.
+We invite paper submissions to a single, non-archival track.
+Details can be found in our <a href="https://reasoning-workshop.github.io/cfp/">Call for Papers</a>. **The deadline is Wednesday, September 3, 2025**.